kaldun-tech/aws-proof-of-concepts/poc-3-reliable-multi-tier/README.md

 - AWS CLI installed and configured with appropriate credentials
 - PowerShell installed
+- S3 bucket name for CloudFormation templates (bucket will be created automatically if it doesn't exist)
 - AWS account with permissions to create the required resources

 ## Deployment